-Creating a successful Kickstarter campaign involves more than designing a killer product.
+Creating a successful Kickstarter campaign involves more than designing a killer product or a campaign page.
 Stand out from the crowd and take your crowdfunding campaign to the next level with an engaging, informative, and creative video.
 When you’re ready to put together your Kickstarter video, keep these tips in mind.

-A well-crafted introduction is imperative for any successful Kickstarter video and can be the difference between the success and failure of your project.
+A well-crafted introduction is imperative for any successful Kickstarter video and can be the difference between a failed and successful project.

 Your introduction should do two things:

 It should also include potential rewards or incentives that potential backers may receive as a result of their donation, as well as explain why you are raising money or looking for funding through Kickstarter in the first place.

 Additional items include:

 Finally, include just enough detail to grab people’s attention without giving away too much information too soon in case viewers tune out before getting to the ‘meat’ of the video, on your project preview page!

 Before you start creating your Kickstarter video it is important to plan ahead and make sure you create a strong pre-production process.
 All these pre-production steps will help ensure you produce the best video possible and avoid common mistakes.
 This should include:

 Common mistakes to avoid